-6 Ideas For What You Can Write In Your Website Banner
+6 Ideas For What Makes a Good Website Banner

 Note: The images below are all from websites I have designed and helped with copy.